 ☞ Need for a global approach

 Budget allotted for HR activities in higher education is mostly tight-fisted.
 HR departments identify areas of strength and areas of concern by reports gathered from various sources.
 However, variance in budget allotment cannot be a hindrance to the performance of HR activities.
 The operations need to be kept viable and sustainable.

 2. Recruiting/ Talent Management

+Recruiting best human resources is the primary objective of an hr. to know it clearly, you should know what to non-hesitantly expect from human resource consultants.
 Recruiting best human resources is the primary objective of an HR.
 A clear holistic strategy is needed for attracting and training talents at all levels of the organisation.
 To retain talent, it is important to provide the workforce with appropriate training and also recognise the purposes of individual employees and provide them with the means to meet these goals within the organisation.
 Drawing and retaining talent is a challenge that is faced by organisations everywhere.
 At times, nurturing in-house talent for bigger roles is part of the strategy.
 This is known as effective, successful planning that would also manage financial constraints.
 Mentoring them also helps in planning succession properly.

 3. Leadership Development

 In the coming years, leadership development and succession planning will become a huge priority as the competition becomes more intense.
 Developing a coherent HR strategy for the same is the fundamental responsibility of the HR team.
 Who and how they recruit is based on available resources and Data-Driven Decision Management.
 Data reporting is also a tool of decision making since they enable the HR people to draw correlations between modern observations and potential trends.
 This is a strategic need that adds immense value to the organisation.
 This also helps as the HR manager is not taken by surprise being conscious of the DDDM.